-Identifying bottlenecks makes it easier to reduce their impact and provides a mechanism for controlling work flowing through the process.
+Identifying bottlenecks makes it easier to reduce their impact and provides a mechanism for controlling the way work flows through your process.

-also known as Context Switching or Multitasking
+also known as Task Switching or Multitasking

 A philosophy that work is better managed through visual systems, such as Kanban, than text-based lists or spreadsheets.
 The philosophy posits that visualizing work as it’s being done better reveals problems at earlier stages, leading to lower cost solutions.

 WIP describes any piece of work that has been started but is not yet “done.”
 Kanban encourages individuals, teams, and organizations to limit their WIP, so that they can focus on delivering each piece of work as quickly as possible.
 The more WIP we have in our Kanban systems, the slower our systems are able to operate.